-For this reason, the National Institute for Health and Care Excellence (NICE) recommends that all adults in the UK take a daily supplement containing 400IU (10mcg) of vitamin D throughout the year.
+For this reason, the National Institute for Health and Care Excellence (NICE) recommends that all adults in the UK take a daily supplement containing 400IU (10µg) of vitamin D from October to March.

 Vitamin D supports many functions in the body, and deficiency can cause problems in anything from immunity to bones and muscles.